Mortgage

 • Increase your income or lower your debt.
 If you have the time, pick up a side hustle to increase your income and save up for closing costs and a down payment.
 You should also prioritize paying down your outstanding debt, especially credit card balances, which can help lower your DTI ratio.

 • Look for homebuying assistance.
-Check with your state’s housing finance agency for available homebuying assistance programs, including grants or loans to help cover your down payment or closing costs.
-Many of these may target first-time homebuyers.
+Check with your state’s housing finance agency for available homebuying assistance programs, including grants, loans or tax credits to help cover your down payment or closing costs.
+Many of these programs target first-time homebuyers.

 • Get a cosigner.
-Conventional and government-backed loan programs allow cosigners, which means you can add someone else’s income to your own in order to qualify for a mortgage.
+Conventional and government-backed loan programs allow cosigners, which means you can add someone else’s income to your own to qualify for a mortgage.

 • Choose your real estate agent wisely.
 Focus on finding a real estate agent who’s knowledgeable about local housing conditions, as well as local and national homebuying programs for low-income borrowers.

 • Start saving as early as possible.
 Having the cash to cover a down payment is one of the biggest hurdles facing low-income homebuyers.
-But even if you choose a zero-down loan program, you’ll need cash to pay for closing costs, which typically run from 2% to 6% of the loan amount.
+But even if you choose a zero-down loan program, you’ll need cash to pay for closing costs, which typically run from 2% to 6% of the loan amount (although the programs listed above generally feature reduced closing costs).

-Borrowers with the following characteristics may face rate increases or extra charges at closing:
+Borrowers with the following characteristics may face interest rate increases or extra charges at closing:

 • An adjustable-rate mortgage paired with an LTV over 90%